 These easy keto chocolate coconut bars are made with 4 ingredients and take 5 minutes to make- You won’t stop at one!
 A 5-minute, easy recipe to satisfy the sweet tooth, which is also paleo, vegan, and keto friendly!
 1 gram net carb.

-You guys loved the simplicity and deliciousness of my original coconut crack bars that I had to do one better- Add a chocolate coating to it!
+You guys loved the simplicity and deliciousness of my original coconut bars that I had to do one better- Add a chocolate coating to it!

 The combination of high healthy fats, no added sugar, and no processed carbs really work wonders and honestly, I have found a small serving goes a long way and my sugar cravings are slowly decreasing!

 Luckily for you, this recipe could not be any easier and takes less than 5 minutes prep time.
 Still sticking with the dietary friendly theme, these chocolate coconut bars are completely paleo, vegan, and keto-friendly.

 When I say this recipe is fool-proof and ridiculously easy, I’m not exaggerating.